EutropicAI/cccv/README.md

 #### Load a custom model from remote repository or local path

-a simple example to use [remote repository](https://github.com/EutropicAI/cccv_demo_remote_model), auto register then load
+a simple example to use [remote repository](https://github.com/EutropicAI/cccv_demo_remote_model) or local path, auto register the model then load

 ```python
 import cv2